riblidezso/isomut/README.md

-# Robust method for calling unique mutations from multiple isogenic samples
+# IsoMut: a robust method for calling unique mutations from multiple isogenic samples

-This is a C implementation of the mutation calling method, and a python wapper fro parallel exectution.
+This is a C implementation of the mutation calling method, and python wappers fro parallel exectution, and the BAQ based filtering of SNVs

 ---

+### For the impatient:
+- modify the pathinames for your data in example_script_isomut_w_pp.py, and run the script
+	- check out test_isomut_w_pp.ipynb, for necessities, and details

+--

 ### Files:

 For the standalone C application:
-- unique_mutation_lib.h unique_mutatiob_lib.c  the library
+- isomut_lib.h unique_mutatiob_lib.c  the library
-- unique_mutation_app.c the application
+- isomut.c the application

 For the parallel wrapper:
-- isomut_parallel.py the python functions for parallel execution
+- isomut_wrappers.py the python functions for parallel execution, and BAQ filtering
-- isomut_sample_run.py an example script
+- example_script_isomut_w_pp.py, example_script_parallel_isomut.py, example scripts  to run wrappaers

 Testing and demonstration:
-- unique_mutation_C_lib.ipynb jupyter notebook showing a test run
+- test.ipynb jupyter notebook showing a test run for the standalone C program
-- test_Isomut_parallel.ipynb jupyter notebook showing a parallel test run
+- test_isomut_parallel.ipynb jupyter notebook showing a parallel test run
+- test_isomut_parallel.ipynb jupyter notebook showing a parallel test run, with the BAQ based filtering

 ---